bf4/test_suite_time/README.md

 ### Prerequisites:
 1. To generate the graph, you need `gnuplot`.  `brew install gnuplot`
-2. The repo must be set up to outut junit artifacts.  `procore/procore` is; Ididn't test anything else.
+2. The repo must be set up to outut junit artifacts.  `procore/procore` is; I didn't test anything else.
 3. You must have an API key from CircleCI to access the above artifacts.
-Put it in the `CIRCLE_ENV` environmental variable.
+Put it in the `CIRCLE_TOKEN` environmental variable.

 ### Usage
 ```bash